US renewables investors see Senate bill sparking gold rush

 Tax credits for wind and solar projects have underpinned explosive growth in US installations over the last decade.
 But they have often had short time horizons, leaving project developers scrambling to meet looming deadlines and spooking risk-averse investors.

-The long-term tax credit commitments for wind and solar, wrapped up in a $430 billion bill passed by the US Senate on Sunday, were joined by new credits for energy storage, biogas and hydrogen.
+The long-term tax credit commitments for wind and solar, wrapped up in a $430 billion bill expected to receive final passage in the US House of Representatives on Friday, were joined by new credits for energy storage, biogas and hydrogen.
 Developers of wind and solar projects will also be able to get more support if they use US-made equipment or build their projects in poorer areas.

 “This is going to be a golden period of 10 years, at least,” said Keith Martin, an attorney with Norton Rose Fulbright who works on financing renewable energy projects.
 “That is a long horizon for people to plan and really get this transition to clean energy into high gear.”

-The US House of Representatives is expected to pass The Inflation Reduction Act soon, and President Joe Biden should sign it into law shortly after that.
+Once the House passes the Inflation Reduction Act, President Joe Biden should sign it into law shortly after that.

 Shares of renewable energy companies have soared since Senate Democrats announced a deal to pass the bill on July 27.
 The WilderHill Clean Energy Index is up 15% during that time.
 The index includes US market players like solar panel maker First Solar, residential solar company SunPower Corp, renewable asset owner Brookfield Renewable and battery storage company Fluence Energy, among others.